RoBOPPics/BB/_pages/app-man-community.md

 The Player Profile page lists, and lets you edit, your user information.

-It also contains links to the user agreements, user manuals and other resources.
+It also contains links to the Privacy Policy, Terms and Conditions, Instruction and Operating Manuals and a link for reporting Issues.

 ## Activity

-The Activity page lists everything you have created or played in the app.
+The Activity page is simply a list of everything you have created or played using the app.

 Each entry is a link to that item, giving you an easy way to go back to a Pattern, Playlist, Story or Insight that you created or enjoyed playing.